gmucsn/mTree_learning_exercises/README.md

 Comment 3 - Something like instructions below.

 Comment 4 - Should we have them fork this repo.
 We obviously don't want them to make changes to this repo.
-Or can we do this somhow on a cloned repo.
+Or can we do this somehow on a cloned repo.

 ## Instructions
 These learning_exercises are a guided self-learning tour of mTree.
 Before you can begin you should do the following: